VermeilChan/Replenish/README.md

 ## Requirements

-- I didn't really test it, but it should work most versions.
+- I didn't really test it, but it should work most versions 1.17+.
 - Spigot/Paper server
 - For small server (for now)